 top of page

-Emeralds
+All About Emeralds

 An emerald is a precious gemstone that belongs to the beryl family of minerals.
 It is typically green in color and is one of the most valuable gemstones in the world.
 Emeralds are formed from a combination of mineral deposits including chromium, vanadium, and iron.
 The green color of emeralds is caused by the presence of chromium and vanadium in the crystal structure.